Language and Communication Technologies (M.Sc.)

 How to apply

-The online application form is available from the LCT website.
+The online application form will be available shortly.

 Please submit your application via the online form.
 You will need to provide: